RoboBreizh-RoboCup-Home/dialog_pepper/README.md

-# Dialog Package
+# RoboBreizh Dialog Package

+This package contains models and ROS2 nodes to handle Speech-to-Text and Natural Language Understanding with the Pepper robot in the RoboCup@Home competition.
+This repository uses the Pepper robot speech processing (through Naoqi) as a backend but it can be easily customized to any robot with a different API.

 ## 1. Requirements

-- Code for Python 3

-- A Vosk model for speech recognition, preferably "vosk-model-small-en-us-0.15".
-This is in the github repository as model folder
+We use [the VOSK model](https://github.com/alphacep/vosk-api) with [the Kaldi backend](https://github.com/kaldi-asr/kaldi) for efficient Speech-to-Text on the edge.
+Please make sure you installed Kaldi before running this package.
+Kaldi and Vosk are already installed in our latest [Gentoo build for the Pepper robot](https://github.com/RoboBreizh-RoboCup-Home/pepper_os_humble).

 ## 2. Description

 The code is made to work on the Pepper robot.

-The main.py module initializes the SoundProcessingModule, which is what detects and records speech using dinamically adjusted parameters (so that it doesn't record whatever noise is present, only human voice speaking to it).
+The SpeechToText.py node initializes the SoundProcessingModule, which is what detects and records speech using dynamically adjusted parameters (so that it doesn't record whatever noise is present, only the human voice speaking to it).

 The SoundProcessingModule recognizes four states: Silence, PossibleSpeech, Speech, and PossibleSilence.
 It starts recording when it reaches the Speech state (and also saves a pre-recorded buffer so that the first words spoken, in the PossibleSpeech state, aren't lost) and stops when it reaches the Silence state.
-It then creates a wav file, which is then turned into text by the SpeechToText module using the vosk library.
-This may take a few seconds, depending on the CPU.
-The result is saved into a text file.
-Then the NLPModule takes this text and processes it using methods from the Spacy library.
-It finds out what type of question is asked (who, where, when, what, how, which) and the information that the speaker wants to konw.
-Wikipedia.search and Wikipedia.summary from the Wikipedia library are used to look up the question and try to find a correct answer.
-A string with this answer is what NLPModule returns, or otherwise a string saying that it can't answer the question or if an error occurs, a string explaining what kind of error was.
+The recording is saved continuously into a buffer and then fed to the Speech-to-Text model.
+The Vosk model performs speech recognition in a stream-like manner, making it possible to start decoding the speech before the person ends their talk, which saves a considerable amount of time and makes the process almost real-time.
+The final transcript is then sent to a ROS topic.

 ### 2.1 Services
 ```